eclipse-zenoh/zenoh-plugin-dds/README.md

 Let's assume that we have one ROS2 application running on domain **21** and another running on domain **42**.
 This alone will ensure that the two applications won't be able to discover or echange data.
-As a test you can try to run them as shown below without starting **dzd**  -- you remark  that nothing flows between the two.
+As a test you can try to run them as shown below without starting **zenoh-bridge-dds**  -- you remark  that nothing flows between the two.
 If you have two machines connected to the same network then run these commands on one of them:

 ```
 $ ROS_DOMAINID=21 ros2 run demo_nodes_py listener

-$ ./target/release/dzd --scope /demo/dds -m peer -d 21
+$ ./target/release/zenoh-bridge-dds --scope /demo/dds -m peer -d 21
 ```

 and these commands on the other: